zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 1. Staging input data for processing

-    In almost all cases, you will be [directly transferring](http://chtc.cs.wisc.edu/transfer-data-researchdrive.shtml) your input data from ResearchDrive to the CHTC staging input folder.
+    In almost all cases, you will [directly transfer](http://chtc.cs.wisc.edu/transfer-data-researchdrive.shtml) your input data from ResearchDrive to the CHTC staging input folder.
 Most raw data on ResearchDrive is unarchived and uncompressed.
 However, our pipelines expect a single archived folder (.tar) as input and will deliver a single archived folder as output.
 Use the command below to transfer an unarchived folder on ResearchDrive to CHTC input and have it archived on arrival.

     <details>
     <summary> ResearchDrive -> CHTC transfer of unarchived folder (archived on arrival)</summary>